wp-plugins/sidebar-login/readme.txt

 German Translation by GhostLyrics
 Italian Translation by Alessandro Spadavecchia Hungarian translation by Laszlo Dvornik
+Hungarian (2) translation by Balint Vereskuti
 Russian translation by Fat Cow (http://www.fatcow.com) Romanian translation by Victor Osorhan
+Spanish translation by Tribak (http://blog.tribak.org/sidebar-login-es_es/) Spanish (2) translation by Ricardo Vilella (http://www.ifconfig.com.ar/general/traduccion-al-espanol-del-plugin-sidebar-login-para-wordpress/)
+Danish translation by Per Bovbjerg
+Portuguese translation by Alvaro Becker
+Polish translation by merito
+Polish (2) translation by Darek Wapinski
+Icelandic translation by Hákon Ásgeirsson
+Arabic translation by khalid

+Note: Those with more than one translation are found in langs/alternate/.
+To use the alternatives move them from /alternate/ into /langs/.

 == Installation ==